Frequently Asked Questions

 2. Organize and lead weekly Study Groups.
 Study groups are the core of the Fellows and Study Groups program.
-Each Fellow will lead a weekly, 75-minute discussion for eight weeks on a theme of his/her choice.
-The discussions are open to the public, closed to press and not for attribution.
-They are designed to engage students in discussions on a topic related to the mission of the IOP and the Fellow’s prior experience.
+Each Resident Fellow will lead a weekly, 75-minute discussion for eight weeks on a theme of their choice.
+These discussions are open to the Harvard community, closed to the media and not for attribution, and designed to engage students in discussions on a topic related to the mission of the IOP and the Fellow’s prior experience.
 Fellows are welcome to incorporate up to four guests into their study group to enhance discussion.
 Note that guests can video conference into study groups without having to travel to Boston, which Fellows should keep in mind when formulating their guest lists.

 4. Conduct weekly office hours.
 Fellows are required to hold four hours of office hours per week, in which students sign up to visit the Fellow's office and interact one-on-one.
 Ideally, office hours are split up over two days.
 Fellows are welcome to hold more than four hours of office hours if they wish.

 5. Attend the IOP Senior Advisory Committee Meeting.
 The Institute’s Senior Advisory Committee meets once per semester, and Fellows are expected to be in attendance to share and reflect on their IOP Fellowship experience.